speciationgenomics/speciationgenomics.github.io/_pages/4_Mapping_to_a_reference_genome.md

 ### Getting access to the reference genome

+You can find reference genomes e.g. on [NCBI](https://www.ncbi.nlm.nih.gov/) or use [GoaT](https://goat.genomehubs.org/) to figure out the clostest relative that has a reference genome.

 We will be aligning our sequence data to the *Pundamilia nyererei* reference genome, first published by [Brawand *et al.* (2014)](https://www.nature.com/articles/nature13726) and more recently updated using a linkage map by [Feulner *et al.* (2018)](http://www.g3journal.org/content/8/7/2411).

 You will find a copy of the reference genome in the `/home/data/reference/` directory.
 Make a `reference` directory in your own home directory and then copy the reference genome like so: